sentenial/sentenial-ws-client/README.md

     sentenial.ws.debug

-### Option 2: Create a file called 'sentenial.properties'.
-Save these values inside this file:
+### Option 2: Create a file called `'sentenial.properties'`, then save these values inside this file:

     sentenial.ws.username=YOUR_USERNAME
     sentenial.ws.password=YOUR_PASSWORD